Biden wishes Americans happy, closer-to-normal Thanksgiving - NewsBreak

 Biden instead dined at home in Delaware last year with just his wife, daughter Ashley and her husband.

-The president has credited the roll-out of COVID-19 vaccines with helping ease the return of family gatherings this holiday season, although a resurgent virus has fueled an increase in new infections in the U.S. The president and first lady both have had their full vaccine dose, and a booster.

 Naomi Biden and her fiance rode bicycles along on a local path just before her grandfather’s SUV departed the secluded home where the family is staying.
-The sprawling compound is owned by David Rubenstein, a billionaire philanthropist and co-founder of the Carlyle Group private equity firm.
+The home belongs to David Rubenstein, a billionaire philanthropist and co-founder of the Carlyle Group private equity firm.

 Biden’s visit, his first as president, is markedly different from his previous holidays here when he was a U.S. senator and later vice president.
 Then, he might have been seen walking around downtown.